juliangf94/holbertonschool-low_level_programming/hello_world/README.md

 C program that prints a string using the printf function.

 6-size.c
-C program that uses the sizeof operator to print the size in bytes of various basic data types (char, int, long int, etc.) on the compilation platform.
+C program that uses the sizeof operator to print the size in bytes of various basic data types (char, int, long int, etc.) on the compilation platform

+100-intel
+Shell script that generates the assembly code in Intel syntax for a C file ($CFILE), saving it with the extension .s.

+101-quote.c
+C program that prints a quote to the standard error output (stderr), using the write system call and returning 1.